Generic Name: zolpidem (zole-PI-dem)

 It is very important that your doctor check your progress at regular visits to make sure zolpidem is working properly and to check for unwanted effects.

-Zolpidem may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Zolpidem may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you have a rash, itching, hives, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat while you are using zolpidem.

 If you think you need to take zolpidem for more than 7 to 10 days, be sure to discuss it with your doctor.
 Insomnia that lasts longer than this may be a sign of another medical problem.

-zolpidem may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally.
+Zolpidem may cause some people, especially older persons, to become drowsy, dizzy, lightheaded, clumsy or unsteady, or less alert than they are normally, which may lead to falls, fractures, or other injuries.
 Even though zolpidem is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
 Also, zolpidem may cause double vision or other vision problems.
-Make sure you know how you react to zolpidem before you drive, use machines, or do anything else that could be dangerous if you are dizzy, or are not alert or able to see well.
+Do not drive or do anything else that could be dangerous until you know how zolpidem affects you.

-If you will be taking zolpidem for a long time, do not stop taking it without first checking with your doctor.
-Your doctor may want you to gradually reduce the amount you are taking before stopping completely.
+If you will be using zolpidem for a long time, do not stop using it without first checking with your doctor.
+Your doctor may want you to gradually reduce the amount you are using before stopping completely.
 Stopping zolpidem suddenly may cause withdrawal side effects.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.